 What is Cost Leadership?

 Cost leadership is a competitive strategy that businesses leverage by reducing their costs to the maximum extent possible to enhance profits.
+It is a strategic option.
 In this era of globalization and free trade economy, the competition is cutting edge.
 Businesses wanting to make a profit have no choice but to up their game and gain an advantage over their competitors at any cost.
 Securing a cost leadership is a sure-shot way of getting a head start over your competition.
 There is a direct impact on expense reduction and thereby increased profitability.
 Such low costs demonstrations also have an indirect benefit of discouraging new competition from entering into the market.

 Strategies of Cost Leadership

 Adam Smith identified division of labor and specialization as the two key means of achieving greater returns on production.
 The theory asserted that as the production grew in scale, the workers would be more skilled at their specific tasks and perform with greater efficiency.
 The combined effect of specialization and large-scale production would thus drive down the per-unit cost of production and will result in economies of scale.

 The importance of technology in today’s fast-paced competitive environment cannot be overemphasized.
 When all else fails, technological benefits can prove to be the key distinguishing factor placing a business in a position of vantage over its rivals.
 From the reduction of human error, automation of redundant processes, improving process turn-around times, and increased output efficiency to significant power savings, the application of technology to cost savings is endless and ever-evolving.